-Name of the subsidiary Place and date of incorporation/ establishment Particulars of issued and fully paid-up capital/share capital/registered capital Attributable effective equity interest to the Group as at 31 December 2023 2022 Principal activities and place of operation SV One LLC (Note (iv)) The USA 17 December 2019 Nil (2022: Nil) (Note (iv)) 30.6% 30.6% Creation, production, licensing original TV content in the USA SV Two Limited Hong Kong 15 December 2020 HK\$10,000 (2022: HK\$10,000) 100% 100% Provision of content media business in Hong Kong Shanghai Qixian Culture Communication Co., Ltd. (上海啟先文化傳播有限公司) (Note (i)) The PRC 28 April 2021 Renminbi ("RMB") 1,000,000 (2022: RMB1,000,000) 100% 100% Provision of content media business in the PRC 8306 Skyline LLC (Note (v)) The USA 10 May 2022 Nil (2022: Nil) (Note (v)) 100% 100% USA property holding SV Two Live (HK) Limited (Note (vi)) Hong Kong 23 August 2023 HK\$1 (2022: Nil) 100% Provision of content media business in Hong Kong
+Name of the subsidiary Place and date of incorporation/ establishment Particulars of issued and fully paid-up capital/share capital/registered capital • Principal activities and place of operation 2024 2023 SV Two Limited Hong Kong 15 December 2020 HK\$10,000 (2023: HK\$10,000) 100% 100% Provision of content media business in Hong Kong Shanghai Qixian Culture Communication Co., Ltd. (上海啟先文化傳播有限公司) (Note (i)) The PRC 28 April 2021 Renminbi ("RMB") 1,000,000 (2023: RMB1,000,000) 100% 100% Provision of content media business in the PRC 8306 Skyline LLC (Note (iv)) The USA 10 May 2022 Nil (2023: Nil) (Note (iv)) 100% 100% USA property holding SV Two Live (HK) Limited Hong Kong 23 August 2023 HK\$1 (2023: HK\$1) 100% 100% Provision of content media and experiential business in Hong Kong

-- These subsidiaries are wholly-owned foreign enterprise.
-Their statutory financial statements are not audited by Mazars CPA Limited or another member firm of the Mazars Global Network.
-The official name are in Chinese and the English name of these subsidiaries are translated for identification purpose only. - The indirectly-owned subsidiary namely WB Game Changer Limited was deregistered during the year.
-None of the gain or loss on deregistration of a subsidiary was recognised in profit or loss for the year. - Studio SV, a non-wholly owned subsidiary of the Company, has 55.0% equity interest in SV One LLC.
-Although the Group has effective equity interest in SV One LLC of 30.6%, the directors of the Company concluded that the Group has a sufficiently dominant voting interest to direct the relevant activities of SV One LLC through Studio SV. - (iv) This subsidiary is a limited liability company registered in California, the USA ("LLC").
+- These subsidiaries are wholly-owned foreign enterprises.
+Their statutory financial statements are not audited by Forvis Mazars CPA Limited or another member firm of the Forvis Mazars Global Network.
+The official names are in Chinese and the English name of these subsidiaries are translated for identification purpose only. - Studio SV, a non-wholly owned subsidiary of the Company, has 55.0% equity interest in SV One LLC.
+Although the Group has effective equity interest in SV One LLC of 30.6%, the directors of the Company concluded that the Group has a sufficiently dominant voting interest to direct the relevant activities of SV One LLC through Studio SV. - This subsidiary is a limited liability company registered in California, the USA ("LLC").
 LLC is not required to have any amount for its share capital while member of LLC can pre-determine the percentage of ownership before the incorporation of LLC. - This subsidiary is a limited liability company and incorporated in Delaware, the USA ("LLC").
-LLC is not required to have any amount for its share capital while member of LLC can pre-determine the percentage of ownership before the incorporation of LLC. - This subsidiary is a limited liability company and newly incorporated in Hong Kong during the year.
+LLC is not required to have any amount for its share capital while member of LLC can pre-determine the percentage of ownership before the incorporation of LLC.

-BASIS OF PREPARATION AND PRESENTATION 2.
+2. BASIS OF PREPARATION AND PRESENTATION